Irwin Conference Center: Banking hall

 As built, a display area was placed at the southeast corner of the banking hall, adjoining the main entrance.
 The bank's more private divisions, such as the special service and loan departments, were placed in the rear, behind the tellers' partitions in the front.
-The center bay of the banking hall's northern elevation contains an 8 ft conference area, with a walnut partition facing south toward the stairs, greenish-gray cabinets and cupboards on the other walls, and a wire glass ceiling.
+The center bay of the banking hall's northern elevation has an 8 ft conference area, with a walnut partition facing south toward the stairs, greenish-gray cabinets and cupboards on the other walls, and a wire glass ceiling.
 This area is divided into three walnut-paneled workspaces or conference rooms.
 These offices were placed in the main building because J. Irwin Miller wanted the bank's executives to interact with the customers.

 Other spaces

-In the middle of the banking hall, south of the conference area, is a stair descending to the basement, where the bank's non-public departments were housed.
+In the middle of the banking hall, south of the conference area, is a staircase descending to the basement, where the bank's non-public departments were housed.
 The stair has walnut railings, stainless-steel balusters, and oak treads suspended from the ceiling, and there are no risers between treads.
 The design of the staircase is similar to those in some buildings that Saarinen also designed at the General Motors Technical Center in Michigan.
-The bottom landing of the staircase has a lobby that led to the employee dining room (which had dining tables and lockers), and an employee lounge.
+The bottom landing of the staircase has a lobby leading to the employee dining room (which had dining tables and lockers), and an employee lounge.
 Also in the basement were a kitchen, directors' office, and bookkeeping rooms.
 The basement had a steel-and-concrete vault, as well as a concrete room for nighttime deposits, which had a conveyor belt leading to the street.

 The original office wing has concrete floors and a concrete frame.
 The office wing's basement had mechanical equipment and storage space.
 The ground floor had Irwin Union Trust's trust-and-investment department, the second floor had a bookkeeping department, and the top story was originally used for storage.
 These floors are connected by an elevator, as well as a staircase at the eastern end.
 Within the annex, each story is carried on exposed trusses that run across the building from north to south.
-The center of the annex has open plan offices, while there are service and mechanical areas at either end.
+The center of the annex has open-plan offices; there are service and mechanical areas at either end.
 These service areas contain conference rooms, as well as stairs, closets, and restrooms.
 The annex has 16000 ft2 of space underground and 28000 ft2 above ground.